ErylMurphy/js-react-router-intro-lab/README.md

 1. Create a `CoolColorsPage` that renders on `/cool` and shows a few cool colors.

 1. Create a `MutedColorsPage` that renders on `/muted` and shows a few muted colors.

+## 🚀 Your homework submission should include:

+- A pull request created on _this repo_.
+- This homework is due 🚨 11PM TONIGHT 6/11 🚨